HomeDev GuideAPI Reference

 }

 The FeedItemSortFields class exposes a set of fields upon which a result set of feed items may be ordered.
-These fields may be applied in the construction of sorting rules that you associate with your criteria.
+These fields may be applied when constructing sorting rules you associate with your criteria.
 These fields include

 • FeedItemSortFields.ActivityId